 Receiving the news that an older loved one has been diagnosed with Alzheimer’s is life-altering.
 Thinking through the numerous different aspects and factors associated with the diagnosis, both now as well as in the future, can be overwhelming.

 Over the next few months, our three-part series will take a look at the early, middle and later stages of dementia.
-Each blog will explain the particular care recommended during each stage, what family caregivers can expect, and how Abby Senior Care, a leader in dementia care in Aurora, Colorado, and the surrounding areas, can help.
+Each blog will explain the particular care recommended during each stage, what family caregivers can expect, and how Abby Senior Care can help.

 Caregiving in the Early Stages Dementia